Brian Willison: Career

-From 2011 to 2013 Mr. Willison worked at The Global Fund overseeing technology and implementation programs for the organization's financial disbursement review cycles with mechanisms attached to the various country programs in the fields of Aids, Malaria, and Tuberculosis.
+From 2011 to 2013, Willison worked at The Global Fund overseeing technology and implementation programs for the organization's financial disbursement review cycles with mechanisms attached to the various country programs in the fields of Aids, Malaria, and Tuberculosis.

-From 2013 to 2014 Mr. Willison worked at the World Health Organization establishing the WHO ICT Global Governance framework.
-His work was implemented across all WHO ICT offices (HQ, Regional and Local Offices) in all countries served by the World Health Organization.
+From 2013 to 2014, Willison worked at the World Health Organization establishing the WHO ICT Global Governance framework.
+His work was implemented across all WHO ICT offices (HQ, Regional and Local Offices) in all countries served by the WHO.

-From 2014 Mr. Willison has managed his consulting firm B. Willison & Associates.
+Since 2014, Willison has managed his consulting firm B. Willison & Associates.
 The firm's primary areas of focus were Information Technology, E-Commerce, Cloud Computing and Organizational Governance.
-Mr. Willison introduced specialized practices in crypto-financing, blockchain development and was an early adopter of blockchain and Bitcoin in Swiss cryptocurrency circles.
+Willison introduced specialized practices in crypto-financing, blockchain development and was an early adopter of blockchain and Bitcoin in Swiss cryptocurrency circles.